OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_pressures_resilience.md

 The highlighted files are data layers necessary to calculate pressures for each of the goals with components.
 They contain weights, or relative contribution from each element to the total pressures of the goal.
 These weights are calculated separately in the data prep folder for each goal, and saved and registered as you would for any data layer.
 How to calculate these data layers can be found in the _description_ column of `layers.csv`.

-## Modify Resilience Categories and Matrix
+## Modify Resilience Matrix

 Resilience is included in OHI as the sum of the ecological factors and social initiatives (policies, laws, etc.) that can positively affect goal scores by reducing or eliminating pressures.
 The addition of new pressure layers may therefore warrant the addition of new resilience layers that were not previously relevant.
 Similarly, the removal of pressure layers may warrant the removal of now irrelevant resilience layers.
-You can then transfer this information into `resilience_matrix.csv`and `resilience_categories.csv` (located in the `[assessment]/subcountry2014/conf` folder).
+You can then transfer this information into `resilience_matrix.csv`and `resilience_categories.csv` (located in the `[assessment]/2014/conf` folder).

 Adding a new resilience to the resilience matrix requires the following steps:

-> 1. Create new resilience layer(s) and save in the `layers` folder
+1. Create new resilience layer(s) and save in the `layers` folder
-> 2. Register resilience layer(s) in `layers.csv`
+2. Register resilience layer(s) in `layers.csv`
-> 3. Register resilience layer(s) in `resiliences_categories.csv`
+3. Register resilience layer(s) in `resiliences_categories.csv`
-  + a.
-Set the resilience category
+  +  Set the resilience category
-  + b.
-Set the weighting
+  +  Set the weights
-> 3. Register resilience layer(s) in `resiliences_matrix.csv`
+4. Register resilience layer(s) in `resiliences_matrix.csv`
   +  Identify the goals affected
-> 4. Modify Config.R for goals that have elements
+5. Modify Config.R for goals that have elements

 ### Create new resilience layers, save in `layers` folder and register in `layers.csv`